Degenerate parabolic stochastic partial differential equations: Quasilinear case: Hypotheses and the main result

 \subsection{Hypotheses}

 We now give the precise assumptions on each of the terms appearing in the above equation \eqref{eq}.
-We work on a finite-time interval $[0,T],\,T>0,$ and consider periodic boundary conditions: $x\in\mt^N$ where $\mt^N$ is the $N$-dimensional torus.
+We work on a finite-time interval $[0,T], T>0$, and consider periodic boundary conditions: $x\in\mathbb{T}^N$ where $\mathbb{T}^N$ is the $N$-dimensional torus.
 The flux function

-is supposed to be of class $C^1$ with a polynomial growth of its derivative, which is denoted by $b=(b_1,\dots,b_N)$.
+is supposed to be of class $C^2$ with a polynomial growth of its derivative, which is denoted by $b=(b_1,\dots,b_N)$.
 The diffusion matrix

 is symmetric and positive semidefinite.
 Its square-root matrix, which is also symmetric and positive semidefinite, is denoted by $\sigma$.
-We assume that $\sigma$ is bounded and locally $\gamma$-H\"older continuous for some $\gamma>1/2$, i.e.
+We assume that $\sigma$ is bounded and locally $\gamma$-H\"older continuous for some $\gamma>1/2$, that is,